 - Housing agreements.
 For families of military members that lived on base, you can use housing records such as leases and rental agreements to show the years you lived at Camp Lejeune.

-If you developed Parkinson’s disease and were at Camp Lejeune during the time of the water contamination risks, you should immediately call a lawyer for a consultation.
-Camp Lejeune victims, now have the ability to seek legal recourse.
-We are presently representing hundreds of Camp LeJeune victims.
+The experienced personal injury lawyers at Dolman Law Group are currently representing hundreds of Camp LeJeune victims.
 We anticipate filing (with the assistance of local North Carolina counsel) over one hundred Camp LeJeune Parkinson's disease lawsuits over the coming months.
-However, a condition precedent to the filing of such Camp Lejeune lawsuits is the filing of individual claims with the Department of Navy which will have six months to accept or reject such claims.
-Submitting a claim to the Department of Navy and waiting six months is a condition precedent to filing a Camp LeJeune lawsuit for Parkinson's disease.
+However, before we can file those Camp Lejeune lawsuits, we must file individual claims directly with the Department of Navy.
+Then the Navy has six months to accept or reject those claims.
+Submitting a claim to the Department of Navy and waiting for a response is a preliminary requirement to filing a Camp LeJeune lawsuit for Parkinson's disease.

-Camp LeJeune Parkinson's Disease Law Firm
+Contact the Camp LeJeune Parkinson's Disease Lawyers at Dolman Law Group Today